geocomPP/sdvwR/chapter.md

 Endnotes
 ========

-1. R's name originates from the creators of R, Ross Ihaka and Robert Gentleman.
+1. "What kind of a name is R?" common question.
+R's name originates from the creators of R, Ross Ihaka and Robert Gentleman.
 R is an open source implementation of the statistical programming language S, so its name is also a play on words that makes implicit reference to this.

 2. R is notoriously difficult to search for on major search engines, as it is such a common letter with many other uses beyond the name of a